 Conclusion

 Accurate determination of fixed asset useful lives is essential for proper financial reporting, tax compliance, and strategic asset management.
 While standard tables provide helpful guidelines, organizations should tailor useful life estimates to their specific circumstances.
+CPCON's fixed asset management services help organizations establish and maintain accurate depreciation schedules aligned with both GAAP and MACRS requirements.

 Regular review and documentation of useful life policies, combined with professional expertise, ensures that depreciation calculations remain accurate and defensible over time.
+For a step-by-step approach to recording and managing fixed assets throughout their lifecycle, see our guide on fixed asset accounting steps.